Descriptions of the Various Tools Available for Form Builders

 Once you select "Import" or "Export" you will be prompted to choose which library to Import/Export with.

-Public Libraries can only be imported from.
-These are managed by TrialKit.
+Note, Public Libraries can only be imported from.
+These are managed by the TrialKit Team

-Private Libraries are specific to the current Host and can be freely imported into or exported from.
+Private Libraries are specific to the current Host and can be freely imported into or exported from by any user with access to the form builder for any studies within the host.

 Annotated forms can be produced in various ways depending on the objective.
 The following three options are available:

-- Export a single annotated form with complete data dictionary
+- Export a single annotated form with a complete data dictionary

 - Annotated Forms as a Casebook View